Critical Bima Sugam API Integration Mistakes Indian Insurers Must Avoid in 2026

 Tip: Document key design decisions and architectural patterns such that future developers will understand the reasoning behind specific implementation choices.

-Removes Dependency on Critical Experts: In many projects, there are just a few individuals who become experts in something.
+Reduces Dependency on Critical Experts: In many projects, there are just a few individuals who become experts in something.
 In addition, this creates a bottleneck, and if these individuals leave the project or are unavailable, this puts the project in jeopardy.
 This is because documentation decentralizes knowledge available to the team as a whole, highlighting the importance of documentation for team resilience.

 Tip: Encourage a culture where every team member is responsible for documenting his or her contributions and updates.